ferdiaprilyan/Userbotsaya/README.md

 # Nana-TgBot
 ### Userbot + Assistant for Telegram

-Currently in WIP, so do with you own risk!
+Currently work fine perfectly, but some features may give you error.
-Go to our group support for get update about this [@AyraSupport](https://t.me/AyraSupport)
+Go to our group support if you want to ask something [@AyraSupport](https://t.me/AyraSupport)

 ```
 Q: Why need Assistant (Real bot)?